ibexa/documentation-developer/docs/search/criteria_reference/isfieldempty_criterion.md

 ## Arguments

-- `fieldDefinitionIdentifier` - string representing the identifier of the Field
+- `fieldDefinitionIdentifier` - string representing the identifier of the field
-- (optional) `value` - bool representing whether to search for empty (default `true`), or non-empty Fields (`false`)
+- (optional) `value` - bool representing whether to search for empty (default `true`), or non-empty fields (`false`)

 ## Limitations